Mercury: From a Mythological and Symbolic Perspective

 Symbolism

 Mercury is one of those trickster planets that you’re not quite sure whether it’s working for or against you.
-It’s a planet that’s retrograde around three times per year (for about three weeks at a time) and can cause some turbulence in, especially, communication, since Mercury is connected to communication (both verbal and non-verbal).
+It’s a planet that’s retrograde around three times per year (for about three weeks at a time), “seeming to disappear into the Sun's rays, hence its reputation as trickster and underworld guide.”
+(Taylor, 2018, p.
+66).
+While retrograde, there’s often some general turbulence in communication, especially, since Mercury is connected to communication (both verbal and non-verbal).

 Mercury doesn’t just signify communication, however.
 It’s also connected to writing, education, interpretation, sending messages, etc. So it signifies a lot of communication, use of language, and receiving information.
 Therefore, it’s also interesting that Mercury rules the hands, the hearing, the windpipe, and the tongue, which are all used for different ways of communication and of hearing what’s being communicated.
 Its job is basically to transmit and convey information and messages.
 Whether or not the messages are conveyed in the way that we want to or intended to depends on Mercury’s condition.
 Whether we are more internal or external with our messages, information, and communication also depends on the condition.